Sorry4Nothing/coworkingspaceleh/README.md

 # CoWorking Space Lehmann

+## Witch Java version to use
+Use Java 17, not sure if other version work too

 ## How to set up the Project
 * **Git clone:** You either clone the repository from the GitHub
 * **Unpack the Zip:** extract the ZIP-File and import the Code